NeoLegends/velocity-pwa/README.md

 You will find the minified & bundled sources in the `build` folder.
 They can be served from any static web server.
 Due to CORS restrictions, the PWA also requires an API proxy to Velocity's backend.
 It already contains the necessary configuration for a [Netlify](https://netlify.com/) deployment.

+## Bundle Analysis

+The build process will generate a bundle analysis of the compiled code at `build/bundle-stats.html`.

 ## Development

 Running the webpack dev server with hot reloading is straightforward: